Mike Hunter was elected as Oklahoma’s eighteenth attorney general on November 6, 2018.

 On the federal level, Hunter worked as chief of staff to former Congressman J.C.
 Watts.
 He also worked as legal Counsel to Watts during his time on the National Security and Transportation and Infrastructure Committees in Congress.

-From 2010 to 2015, Mike was the chief operating officer of the American Bankers Association (ABA), which represents banks of all sizes and charters and is the champion for the nation’s $13 trillion banking industry and its 2 million employees.
-Hunter managed government relations, regulatory, legal and communications activities for the ABA.
+In the private sector, Hunter began his career focusing on energy and real estate law.
+He also worked as chief operating office of the American Bankers Association, in Washington, D.C., which represents banks of all sizes and is the champion for the nation’s $13 trillion banking industry and its 2 million employees.

-Hunter received his law degree from the University of Oklahoma and his undergraduate degree from Oklahoma State University.
-He is married to Cheryl Plaxico Hunter, and they have two sons, Barrett and Brock.
+Hunter received his law degree from the University of Oklahoma College of Law and his undergraduate degree from Oklahoma State University, making him the state’s first attorney general to receive an undergraduate degree from Oklahoma State.